pikecoin/PIC/README.md

 adapter when to throw the exception.

 The first release of the bot is _single-threaded_ for simplicity.
-The downside to this is that if an API call to the exchange gets blocked on IO, BX-bot will get stuck until your Exchange Adapter frees the block.
+The downside to this is that if an API call to the exchange gets blocked on IO, picoin will get stuck until your Exchange Adapter frees the block.
 The Trading API provides an `ExchangeNetworkException` for your adapter to throw if it times-out connecting to the exchange.
 It is your responsibility to free up any blocked connections - see the [`AbstractExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/AbstractExchangeAdapter.java) for an example how to do this.